 Host: We are, yes.

 Jacquie: Yes, we are.
-So, no, basically if you just change your paradigm over to what you think of as a normal food for different meals like for breakfast, instead of cereal, I like to just take a couple tablespoons of almond butter, mix in a tablespoon of flaxseed, mix in some, I make homemade organic applesauce, stir it in and you can warm it up so that is like a warm cereal if you want to and just sprinkle on some crushed nuts.
+So, no, basically if you just change your paradigm over to what you think of as a normal food for different meals like for breakfast, instead of cereal, I like to just take a couple of tablespoons of almond butter, mix in a tablespoon of flaxseed, mix in some, I make homemade organic applesauce, stir it in and you can warm it up so that is like a warm cereal if you want to and just sprinkle on some crushed nuts.
 It’s fabulous.
 Absolutely fabulous!
-It’s like having a bowl of cereal but it’s warm like oatmeal but is actually doesn’t have any grains in it.
+It’s like having a bowl of cereal but it’s warm like oatmeal but it actually doesn’t have any grains in it.
 I like soup for breakfast.
 Oh my gosh!
 I mean, what a nice warm healthy thing to have for breakfast!
 I actually like having, I make my own bone broth vegetable soups and I love having them for breakfast.
 It’s quick and easy.
 I make my own grain-free bread.
 So, I like to just toast that up and put an egg on it and have that for breakfast.
 Eggs, of course, are beautiful for breakfast.
-There’s all sorts of things that you can do with eggs.
+There are all sorts of things that you can do with eggs.
 A lot of times if I’m in a hurry, I keep hard-boiled eggs in my fridge all time and I just cut them up, add a little Paleo mayonnaise to it and some mustard and then scoop it out with celery and eat it.

-Host: So with all the medical conditions that you had since age 10 and specially them erupting during menopause, you had a lot of weight gain, you mentioned.
+Host: So with all the medical conditions that you had since age 10 and especially them erupting during menopause, you had a lot of weight gain, you mentioned.
 Then, with your study and with all the things that you unlearned and then learned new things, you limited to gluten, wheat, and then you went further by eliminating rye, barley, any kind of gluten including corn and rice, which is interesting because usually you think that rice and corn don't have gluten at least is presumed.
 A layman like me will presume that they don't have.
 So you mentioned one side effect and the side effect was immediate and in 30 days you lost 20 pounds and you lost a further 20 pounds in 60 days when you eliminated the other things after gluten.
 What other conditions or what are the things, diabetes, other things happened?
 What other effects happen when you deleted these from your life?

 Jacquie: Well, my next step after losing those 40 pounds was to go Ketogenic.

 Jacquie: And so that was to reduce my carb load and of course that did a huge continuing to further to bring down my diabetes and remise my diabetes and my blood sugar issues and I lost another 20 pounds doing that.
-And then my last thing in my research that came up was cow dairy.
+And then the last thing in my research that came up was cow dairy.

 Jacquie: I don’t know about you, guys, but here in the United States they have hybridized cows.
-So that they actually, they crossbred two different species of cows and the cows here, what they did in the process is, it actually changed the molecular structure of the protein casing so that it is no longer recognizable by the body and is seen as a foreign invader that causes an immune response.
+So that they actually, crossbred two different species of cows and the cows here, what they did in the process is, actually changed the molecular structure of the protein casing so that it is no longer recognizable by the body and is seen as a foreign invader that causes an immune response.
 So, it was really hard to give up cow dairy because my favorite foods in the whole wide world are cheese.
-So when I finally went completely dairy-free, cow dairy-free got into the alternative milks, the vegan cheeses, things like that.
+So when I finally went completely dairy-free, cow dairy-free got into the alternative milk, the vegan cheeses, things like that.
 I lost 30 pounds in 60 days, another 30 pounds in 60 days.
 I lost a total of 90 pounds on my journey in just over a year because I did it as an experiment.
 I did each step along the way and stalled and then waited for 60 days before I did the next step and then stalled for 60 days and did the next step.
 So, it took about a little over a year, but yeah, losing 90 pounds and maintaining it now for four years, still free of all chronic conditions, more energy than I can remember ever having in my entire life.
 I mean, I’m like the Energizer bunny.
 I mean, I can just go all day and is like, “Oh!
 It’s time for bed.
 Okay, I better slow down.” (laughing) It’s pretty funny.
 I mean, I had no idea, I don't remember how it felt to feel good.
 I don't have any recollection of that in my life span until now.

 Jacquie: “Oh, it’s a miracle!
 I don’t know what you did or understand what you did but keep doing whatever you're doing because I have no understanding or explanation of why you have cured yourself or why you have healed yourself.”